Get the Most from Your Visit

 To book the chapel for a launch, exhibition, film shoot or other event, contact our Events and Operations Manager.

 To visit the chapel for quiet contemplation, you don’t need to book.
-We are open every Wednesday between 11:00 and 16:00.
+We are open every Wednesday between 11:00 and 16:00 (although closed at the moment because of the Coronavirus restrictions).